LeonieKuechenhoff/wgs_variant_analysis_RBM20/README.md

 - config.sh
 Paths that are used several times in bash scripts.

+- annotation.ipynb
+ Annotate txt files and add info if variant is on pos. or negative strand.
+Save annotated df in annotation_dir

 - tissue_spec_list.ipynb
 Write one list per tissue of tissue specific variants (with anntation in which other samples these variant occur)

-- variant_caller_venn_HC_PL_ST.ipynb
-Script to plot venn diagrams for variants called by HC, PL and ST -on_target_AF.pynb
-Plot allele frequency of on-target edits
 - AF.ipynb
 Plot counts of tissue specific and common variants & check relationship to read coverage

 - SNP_type_pm_strand.ipynb
 Calculate fraction of SNP per sample and categorize into type of SNP

-- annotation.ipynb
- Annotate txt files and add info if variant is on pos. or negative strand.
-Save annotated df in annotation_dir

  - bystander_edits.ipynb
  Search for bystander edits (edits in gRNA binding region)

- - bystander_edits_DNA.ipynb
- Search for bystander edits (edits in gRNA binding region) but with DNA data

 - variant_sourrounding.ipynb
 Script to check list of variants in more detail.
 Question that is adressed:
-Are there any gRNA Sequence similarities in proximity?
+Are there any gRNA Sequence similarities in proximity of each heart specific variant?

-- cas_offinder.ipynb
-Import potential off-target sites (found by cas-offinder) & export bam file with regions of interest

-- offinder_redi.ipynb
-Import reads exported with reditools in all potential off-target sites (found by cas-offinder, <= 5 mismatches to gRNA) and plot to see a trend

-- compare_cov.ipynb
+- semi_global_alignment.pl
-Script to compare coverge across samples
+Helper scrip that is called in variant_surrounding.ipynb.
+Searches for Seqeuence similarities of two sequences and
+returns number of mismatches of best match.

 - cass9_expr.ipynb
 Script to compare nCas9 expression (requires cas_expr_start.sh to run first)

-- count_tissuespec_vartypes.ipynb
-Script to compare variantion types within tissue specifc variants

 - signif_testing.ipynb
 Script to test significance of AG variant proportion

-- input.txt / input2.txt
-Txt files that are used for bash_scripts/offinder.sh and contain the sgRNA + PAM sequences

-#### Bash scripts
+#### Bash scripts - /analysis/bash/
 Syntax:
 a) Script to start script b on slurm
 b) Actual script